Top 11 Communication Skills and How You Can Improve Them

 Connected teams also report higher productivity.

 According to The State of Business Communication report, 72% of business leaders believe that effective communication has increased the productivity of their teams.
-The same study also found that effective communication positively affects employee confidence, which also positively affects productivity.
+The same study also found that effective communication positively affects employee confidence, which increases productivity.

 Therefore, if you want your business to thrive and your employees to be productive, make good communication a priority.